void-hoge/hogemonitor/README.md

 ![](screenshot.png)

-- The default is battery, memory, CPU, GPU, date and time monitor.
+- The default is battery, memory, CPU, GPU, date, network status, and date time monitor.
   - Battery and GPU status will not displayed if it is unavailable.

 ## REQUIREMENTS
 - python-xlib (https://pypi.org/project/python-xlib/)
 - X window system
 - Linux kernel (for CPU and memory status)
+- iwconfig
 - nvidia-smi (for GPU status)

 ## INSTALLATION